 - All complaints of harassment will be dealt with quickly.

 - Employees who violate harassment policies will be disciplined.

-If you are being harassed in the workplace and your employer does not have an anti-harassment program in place, our sexual harassment lawyer may be able you help you obtain compensation in light of your employer’s negligence.
+Suppose you are being harassed in the workplace and your employer does not have an anti-harassment program.
+In that case, our sexual harassment lawyer may be able you help you obtain compensation in light of your employer’s negligence.

 The Impact of Harassment Within the Workplace

-The effects of sexual harassment can be serious for the harassed individual as well as for other employees who experience it second hand.
+The effects of sexual harassment can be serious for the harassed individual and other employees who experience it secondhand.